davidkel/davidkel.github.io/docs/wsl2/useful.md

 * Vagrant does work with hyper-v and you can have hyper-v enabled as well as WSL2
 * Multipass is a nice simple tool for creating hyper-v linux VMs quickly

-**Resource Usage**
+**Resource Usage:**
  WSL2 processes make use of resource in a similar manner to windows processes, they have full access to all the CPUs/Memory and no diskspace limitations.
 They seem to share well with all other windows processes (well, I've not had a problem yet) making them very responsive.
 You can restrict a WSL2 instance's resources if necessary

 > TODO: Need to put the info in here

-**Speed**
+**Speed:**
  Open a shell and WSL2 is fully ready for use.
 It's a lot faster than resuming a VM from suspend or starting from new.

-**Snapshoting**
+**Snapshoting:**
  You can use the WSL CLI to export an instance, which should be equivalent to creating a snapshot of your setup.
 Not tried it yet but must do it on my current environment.

-**A more Complete environment**
+**A more Complete environment:**
  With WSL2 and Hyper-v enabled.
 I can run multiple linux VMs and WSL2 instances, I can use docker for windows outside of a linux environment.

-**other**
+**Other:**
-WSL2 uses a lightweight VM using hyper-v technology. hyper-v technology is a type 1 hypervisor and this would hopefully mean that it should be able to run linux apps at near native speed ie non of the clever trickery employed by type 2 hypervisors such as binary transaction in VMWare.
+ WSL2 uses a lightweight VM using hyper-v technology. hyper-v technology is a type 1 hypervisor and this would hopefully mean that it should be able to run linux apps at near native speed ie non of the clever trickery employed by type 2 hypervisors such as binary translation in VMWare.
 Also hope it means that there isn't a concern about having to add support for newer linux kernels.

 ### Disadvantages

 There are some disadvantages and these are around running full distros with desktops in hyper-v.
-Basically it's crap. hyper-v working with canonical have created ubuntu images with pre-configured xrdp, but my experience with xrdp is that although it supports passthrough of audio, the gui is just not as responsive when I've used X2Go or Tiger VNC.
-Plus if you don't go with the small number of prebuilt options in hyper-v.
-Trying to get xrdp configured working and stable is not a trivial.
-Of course VirtualBox and VMWare do this much better apart from the handling of 4k screens and HiDPI screens.
+Basically it's crap.
+Microsoft, working with Canonical, have created ubuntu images with pre-configured xrdp, but my experience with xrdp is that although it supports passthrough of audio, the gui is just not as responsive compared to X2Go or Tiger VNC.
+If you don't want to use these images then the only alternative is to set up something yourself which isn't too much of a hassle but rather than having a native display driver environment employed by VirtualBox and VMWare, you are stuck with a remote display technology.
+These display driver technologies are far more comprehensive such as 3d support etc but when I last tried still weren't great with HiDPI and 4K monitors